PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • thyroid imaging booked

-• follow-up appointment booked with the local lead for paediatric endocrinology at relevant DGH
+• follow-up appointment booked with the local lead for paediatric endocrinology at relevant DGH - Congenital Hypothyroidism is suspected

 Monitoring of babies and children with congenital hypothyroidism treated with levothyroxine

-• TSH concentrations should be maintained in the age-specific reference range
+• TSH concentrations should be maintained in the age -specific reference range.

-• FT4 concentrations should be maintained in the upper half of the age-specific reference range
+• FT4 concentrations should be maintained in the upper half of the age-specific reference range.

-• The first follow-up examination should take place 1-2 weeks after treatment with levothyroxine
+• The first follow-up examination should take place 1-3 weeks after treatment with levothyroxine

 *Clinical practice point

-The interpretation of the TFT following 2 weeks of levothyroxine treatment is to confirm that the FT4 is in the normal range.
+The interpretation of the TFT following 1-2 weeks of levothyroxine treatment is to confirm that the FT4 is in the normal range.
 The TSH may not have returned to normal but should be lower than at diagnosis.
 If there is no improvement check parental understanding of medicine administration, whether the importance medicine adherence is understood or whether there are other issues.

 More frequent evaluations should be undertaken if compliance is questioned or abnormal values are obtained.
 Failure to comply with treatment must be addressed urgently and may be a safeguarding issue.